NREL/SOEP-QSS/README.md

 To run the unit tests on Linux:
 * The unit tests are in the `tst/QSS/unit` directory and can be built and run with the command `mak run`.

+### Windows

+Preparation:
+* Copy `bin\Windows\<compiler>\setFMIL.bat` to a directory in your PATH and adapt it to the location of you FMI Library installation.
 * The unit tests use googletest.
-The `setGTest` scripts under `\bin\Windows` set up the necessary environment variables to find googletest: put a custom version of `setGTest` earlier in your `PATH` to adapt it to your system.
+The `setGTest.bat` scripts under `\bin\Windows` set up the necessary environment variables to find googletest: put a custom version of `setGTest.bat` in your `PATH` to adapt it to your system.

-### Windows

 To build the QSS prototype on Windows:
 * `cd <path_to_repository>`